What are the costs?

 Do I need to make an appointment to see the doctor?

 Patients must make an appointment to see a doctor.
 If you have more than one health concern or a complex issue to discuss, please request a longer appointment at the time of booking.
 A separate appointment must be made for each family member.
-Same day appointments are available
+Same day appointments are available for urgent cases.

 How do I make an appointment?